direktt/direktt-plugin/guides/developer-guide.md

 **Parameters:**

-$direktt_user_ids (array)
+- $direktt_user_ids (array)
   Array of subscription IDs (strings).
 Each element is a subscriptionId for a subscriber.

-$message_template_id (int)
+- $message_template_id (int)
   ID of the Direktt Message Template (CPT) to send.
   The JSON template is stored in post meta key direkttMTJson.

-$replacements (array, optional)
+- $replacements (array, optional)
   Associative array of replacement values for template tags:

-Key: tag name without # (e.g. 'title', 'direktt_display_name').
+  -  Key: tag name without # (e.g. 'title', 'direktt_display_name').
-Value: string to be inserted.
+  -  Value: string to be inserted.

 **What it does:**

-Retrieves the JSON template from meta (direkttMTJson).
+- Retrieves the JSON template from meta (direkttMTJson).
-For each subscription ID in $direktt_user_ids:
+- For each subscription ID in $direktt_user_ids:
-Calls replace_tags_in_template() with:
+  - Calls replace_tags_in_template() with:
-The raw JSON template.
+    - The raw JSON template.
-$replacements.
+    - $replacements.
-$direktt_user_id (subscription ID for the target user).
+    - $direktt_user_id (subscription ID for the target user).
-This:
+  - This:
-Replaces all #tag# placeholders.
+    - Replaces all #tag# placeholders.
-Applies tag-specific filters (e.g. user display name).
+    - Applies tag-specific filters (e.g. user display name).
-Decodes the JSON into $messages (array of content parts).
+  - Decodes the JSON into $messages (array of content parts).
-For each $message in the decoded list:
+- For each $message in the decoded list:
-If $message->content is an array or object, it is JSON-encoded to a string.
+  - If $message->content is an array or object, it is JSON-encoded to a string.
-Builds a payload object:
+  - Builds a payload object:
-subscriptionId → current user id. pushNotificationMessage → current $message.
+    - subscriptionId → current user id.
+    - pushNotificationMessage → current $message.
-Sends all built payload objects as a single bulk request to /sendbulkmessages.
+- Sends all built payload objects as a single bulk request to /sendbulkmessages.

 **Returns:**

-If a template is found and at least one message is processed:
+- If a template is found and at least one message is processed:
-Returns the last $message object processed (mainly for debugging).
+  - Returns the last $message object processed (mainly for debugging).
-If no template is found:
+- If no template is found:
-Returns false.
+  - Returns false.

 **Notes on Replacement Logic:**

-Both provided replacements ($replacements) and filters (direktt/message/template/<tag>) are applied.
+- Both provided replacements ($replacements) and filters (direktt/message/template/<tag>) are applied.
-Each user ID is passed as $direktt_user_id to replace_tags_in_template(), enabling per-user dynamic data (e.g. display name, points, etc.).
+- Each user's subscription ID is passed as $direktt_user_id to replace_tags_in_template(), enabling per-user dynamic data (e.g. display name, points, etc.).

 ### Send Message to Admin